Chart Color Schemes

 Kallangur is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Kallangur's dwelling structures, as per the latest Census, consisted of 74.3% houses and 25.7% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 75.0% houses and 25.0% other dwellings.
+Kallangur's dwellings, as per the latest Census, consisted of 74.3% houses and 25.7% other types such as semi-detached homes, apartments, and 'other' dwellings.
+This is similar to Brisbane metro's distribution of 75.0% houses and 25.0% other dwellings.
 Home ownership in Kallangur stood at 21.0%, with mortgaged dwellings at 35.0% and rented ones at 44.0%.
 The median monthly mortgage repayment was $1,545, lower than Brisbane metro's average of $1,820.
 The median weekly rent in Kallangur was $350, compared to Brisbane metro's $380.
 Nationally, Kallangur's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing